BartoszJanota/automan-debugger/README.md

 Object of this class should be passed to your AutoMan program, more configuration details will be descrobed later.
 It is a WebSocket server and implements a callback method `state_updates` which emits updates of your AutoMan program to the opened WS connection, thanks to that - AID clients are able to receive most recent data.

+It is an SBT project, so if you want to have all the dependencies downloaded, it should be resolved by Idea as an SBT project.
+Idea probably will automatically find this module as an SBT and will open a Dialog which will ask you to *Import SBT project*, if not, just open *build.sbt* file, the same Dialog must be then opened.

 As it is an SBT project and if you want to use it, it should be deployed somewhere.
 For development purposes it can be deployed locally:
 ```js
 $ cd automan-debugger-server